sircharlo/meeting-media-manager/README.md

 Check out our [documentation website](https://sircharlo.github.io/meeting-media-manager/) for help, guides and FAQs.

+## Does this app go against the jw.org Terms of Use?

+No, our use complies with the jw.org [Terms of Use](https://www.jw.org/en/terms-of-use/), which explicitly permit this type of usage.
+Here’s the relevant excerpt from those terms (emphasis added):

+> You may not:
+> Create for distribution purposes, any software applications, tools, or techniques that are specifically made to collect, copy, download, extract, harvest, or scrape data, HTML, images, or text from this site.
+(This does **not** prohibit the distribution of free, non-commercial applications designed to download electronic files such as EPUB, PDF, MP3, and MP4 files from public areas of this site.)

 ## Want to contribute?

 We welcome contributions of all kinds!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions on how to contribute to M³.